What are your goals? What are you ultimately trying to accomplish with your life?

 Understanding your goals is so important when it comes to financial planning because if you don’t know where you’re going, you’re never going to get there.

 When you’re clear on your goals, you can start to apply them to your financial decisions.
-Like how much cash flow you should allocate towards them, how much risk you can take on in your investment portfolio or how much insurance you need to protect your ability to earn an income.
+Like how you should allocate your income, how much risk you can manage on your investments or how much insurance you need to protect your family.

-So try this, pick an age in the future when you want to have accomplished complete financial freedom and start to visualize:
+So try this, pick an age in the future when you want to have accomplished complete financial freedom and start to picture:

 - Where do you live?